Macquarie Data Centres 'breaks ground' on $80m Sydney data centre

 “The scale of this facility recognises the increased demand across both our colocation and dedicated multi-megawatt IT loads,” says Hirst.

 Member of Parliament and Minister for Customer Service Victor Dominello attended the opening ceremony.
-He believes the new data centre will deliver a boost to the local community.
+He believes the new data center will deliver a boost to the local community.

 IC3 will create approximately 1,200 jobs in construction, engineering and architecture and require around 400,000 working hours to complete.